The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 The couple's children may even be called to the stand during litigation.

 Divorce mediation is a dynamic alternative dispute resolution process.
-And a mediator is an independent, neutral third-party who conducts mediation proceedings.
+And a divorce mediator acts as an independent, neutral third-party who conducts mediation proceedings.

-Mediators help parties involved in a conflict or dispute come to agreement.
+Mediators help parties involved in a conflict or dispute come to a mutual agreement.

 For a divorcing couple, the divorce itself is the dispute and the mediator's role is to help both spouses identify, negotiate and come to mutually-acceptable agreement on the various issues and financial matters required for divorce.

-There are a number of skills a mediator must possess in order to make them highly-skilled.
+There are a number of skills a divorce mediator must possess in order to make them highly-skilled.

 First, a highly-skilled mediator must have extensive knowledge on a wide variety of topics ranging from parenting and time sharing, child support, alimony, and the distribution of martial property and debts.